Tommodev-06/js-knowledge/README.md

-# js-knowledge
+# JS Knowledge
-A useless package that prints into the console something equally useless for developers, but useful for skidders.
+`js-knowledge` is a useless package that prints into the console something equally useless for developers, but useful for skidders.